nclsprsnw/oasis/README.md

     ```bash
     pip install -r requirements.txt # (You'll need to create this file with your project dependencies)
     ```
+4.  **Set up environment variables:**
+    Create a `.env` file in the root directory by copying the `.env.sample` file and filling the missing values.

 ## Project dependencies